Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 When handling the matters referred to in Article 5, a key research institute may lease state-owned real estate and moveable property that it manages to a collaborating enterprise for development, construction or operation, establishment of superficies, or use without compensation, without being subject to the provisions of Article 28 of the National Property Act.

-The key research institute shall give a detailed account of the scope, mode(s), maximum number of years, use, and other associated matters pertaining to the provision of state-owned real estate and moveable property for use referred to in the preceding paragraph.
-The key research institute shall report the details to the supervisory committee and the competent authority for future reference, after they have been deliberated over and approved by the management committee, and a written agreement shall be drawn up.
+The key research institute shall give a detailed account of the scope, mode(s), maximum number of years for use, purposes, and other associated matters pertaining to the provision of state-owned real estate and moveable property for use referred to in the preceding paragraph.
+The key research institute shall report the said account to the supervisory committee and the competent authority for reference upon deliberation and approval by the management committee, and a written agreement shall be drawn up.

 The maximum number of years for which the state-owned real estate and moveable property referred to in the preceding paragraph is provided for use shall not exceed the number of years covered by the plan approved by the competent authority.

-When the agreement between a key research institute and a collaborating enterprise expires and it will not be renewed, the collaborating enterprise shall return the state owned real estate and moveable property it was provided to use; the collaborating enterprise’s existing and useable property that was collaboratively operated shall be transferred to the state with or without compensation in accordance with the original agreement, and the key research institute shall be the management agency.
+When the agreement between a key research institute and a collaborating enterprise expires and it will not be renewed, the collaborating enterprise shall return the state owned real estate and moveable property that were provided to it for use; the collaborating enterprise’s existing and useable property that was collaboratively operated shall thereby be transferred to the state with or without compensation in accordance with the original agreement, and the key research institute shall be the administration authority.

 Article 29

-Unless provisions of this Act stipulate otherwise, the rights and obligations of the staff of a key research institute shall be handled in accordance with the ordinances governing education personnel and civil service personnel matters.
+Unless otherwise stipulate in this Act, the rights and obligations of the personnel in the staffing headcount of a key research institute shall be handled in accordance with the laws and regulations, pertaining to educators and civil servants.

-The key research institute shall draw up personnel regulations governing the eligibility qualifications, appointment and termination of employment procedures, length of appointment, work or teaching hours, assessments, leave, remuneration, assessments, welfare, retirement, insurance, and other rights and obligations of its contract employees, and after the regulations have been deliberated on and approved by the management committee, a copy of the regulations shall be submitted to the supervisory committee for future reference.
+The key research institute shall draw up personnel regulations governing the eligibility qualifications, appointment and termination of employment procedures, length of appointment, work or teaching hours, qualification review, leave, remuneration, assessments, welfare, retirement, insurance, and other rights and obligations of its employees not included in the staffing headcount.
+The said regulations shall be thereby submitted to the supervisory committee for reference upon deliberation and approval by the management committee.

 Article 30

-A key research institute shall draw up personnel regulations governing the following matters, and after the regulations have been deliberated on and approved by the management committee, a copy of the regulations shall be submitted to the supervisory committee for future reference:
+A key research institute shall draw up personnel regulations governing the following matters to be submitted to the supervisory committee for reference upon deliberation and approval by the management committee:

-4. Work performance bonuses for national university related personnel who concurrently handle key research institute personnel, budget and accounting, and general affairs related administrative matters.
+Work performance bonuses for national university relevant personnel who concurrently handle key research institute personnel, budget and accounting, and general affairs related administrative matters.

 Article 31

-A key research institute shall draw up personnel regulations governing the qualifications and method for the selection and appointment of academic directors of subsidiary graduate institutes, academic heads of degree programs, and administrative managers at each level.
-After the regulations have been deliberated on and approved by the management committee, a copy of the regulations shall be submitted to the supervisory committee for future reference.
-These regulations are not subject to the provisions of Paragraph 2 and Paragraph 4 of Article 13, and Paragraph 2 of Article 14 of the University Act or the provisions of Article 21 of the Civil Service Employment Act.
+A key research institute shall draw up personnel regulations governing the qualifications and method for the selection and appointment of academic directors of subsidiary graduate institutes, chairperson/director of degree programs, and administrative managers at each level.
+The said regulations shall be reported to the supervisory committee for reference upon deliberation and approval by the management committee.
+These regulations are not subject to the provisions of Paragraph 2 and Paragraph 4 of Article 13, and Paragraph 2 of Article 14 of the University Act or the provisions of Article 21 of the Public Functionaries Appointment Act.

 Article 32

-A key research institute shall select one of the methods set out below to appoint teachers to its staff and include the selected method in its innovation plan.
-The method shall be implemented after it has been deliberated on by the university council and then reported to and approved by the innovation steering committee.
-The appointment of the teachers on its staff by a key research institute:
+A key research institute shall select one of the methods set out below to appoint teachers to its staffing headcount and include the selected method in its innovation plan.
+The method shall be implemented upon submission to and approval by the innovation steering committee after deliberation by the university council.
+The appointment of the teachers in its staffing headcount by a key research institute:

-1. is deliberated over and approved by the industry-university panel
+1.is deliberated over and approved by the industry-academia panel.

-2. is deliberated over and approved by the industry-university panel, and then reported to and reviewed and approved by a university council level teacher review committee.
+2.is deliberated over and approved by the industry- academia panel, and then reported to and reviewed and approved by a teacher review committee at the level of university council.

 Article 33